percona/percona-postgresql-operator/source/scaling.rst

 results in adding or removing the Pods and scheduling them to available Kubernetes nodes.

-Size of the cluster is controlled by a :ref:`pgReplicas.<replica-name>.size key<pgreplicas-size>` in the :ref:`operator.custom-resource-options` configuration.
+Size of the cluster is dynamically controlled by a :ref:`pgReplicas.<replica-name>.size key<pgreplicas-size>` in the :ref:`operator.custom-resource-options` configuration.
 That’s why scaling the cluster needs nothing more but changing this option and applying the updated configuration file.
 This may be done in a specifically saved config, or on the fly, using the following command: